NOMINATIONS FOR THE 2020 NZ MUSIC AWARDS ARE NOW OPEN.

 Additionally, a sales performance weighting of 30% is factored into the judging process for the following categories only: Album of the Year, Single of the Year, Best Group, and Best Solo Artist.

-Categories judged by Voting Schools, comprising of expert representatives from the relevant genre or sector of music: Best Maori Artist, Best Worship Artist, Best Classical Artist, Best Rock Artist, Best Pop Artist, Best Alternative Artist, Best Hip Hip Artist, Best RnB/Soul Artist, Best Roots Artists, and Best Electronic Artist, and the Artisan Award categories Best Producer, Best Engineer, Best Music Video and Best Album Cover which are presented at the Artisan Awards, also in November.
-Voting Schools also judge Best Folk Artist, Best Jazz Artist, Best Pacific Music Artist, Best Country Music Artist, and Best Children’s Music Artist, which are awarded at separate functions throughout the year.
+Categories judged by Voting Schools, comprising of expert representatives from the relevant genre or sector of music: Best Maori Artist, Mana Reo, Best Worship Artist, Best Classical Artist, Best Rock Artist, Best Pop Artist, Best Alternative Artist, Best Hip Hip Artist, Best RnB/Soul Artist, Best Roots Artists, and Best Electronic Artist, and the Artisan Award categories Best Producer, Best Engineer, Best Music Video and Best Album Artwork which are presented at the Artisan Awards, also in November.
+Voting Schools also judge Best Folk Artist, Best Jazz Artist, Best Pacific Music Album, Best Country Music Artist, and Best Children’s Music Artist, which are awarded at separate functions throughout the year.

 Voting Schools consist of an optimum of ten representatives (but no less than five representatives) from that genre or sector of music.

 Two categories are judged or allocated by the Recorded Music NZ board – International Achievement Award, and the Legacy Award.
 These awards are presented at the Board’s discretion.

 ADDITIONAL CATEGORIES (nominations not accepted)

 No finalists are announced for the Highest Selling NZ Artist and Radio Airplay Record of the Year Awards.
 The winners of these awards are determined by sales data supplied by the Official New Zealand Top 40 charts compiler.